bizz84/flutter-tips-and-tricks/tips/0094-add-provider-scope/index.md

 This package will:

-- Tell you when you're missing a ProviderScope in your root widget
+- Tell you when you're missing a `ProviderScope` in your root widget
 - Provide a Quick Fix option to resolve it quickly

-More tips (and a new article) are coming soon. 😉

 ![](094.png)